databrickslabs/lsql/docs/dashboards.md

 [[back to top](#dashboards-as-code)]

-### Widget ordering
+### Tile ordering

 The order of the tiles in the dashboard is determined by the order of the SQL files in the folder, order of `tiles` in the [`dashboard.yml` file](#dashboardyml-file), or by the `order` key in the [SQL file metadata](#metadata).

-The ordering would also be based on the width and height of the widget, that _could be_ explicitly specified by the user, but most of the times they may be inferred from the [widget types](#widget-types).
+The ordering would also be based on the width and height of the tile, that _could be_ explicitly specified by the user, but most of the times they may be inferred from the [widget types](#widget-types).

 This is done to avoid updating `x` and `y` coordinates in the SQL files when you want to change the order of the tiles.